 encvalue(in template (value) any_type inpar,

+in universal charstring encoding_info := "",

-in universal charstring encoding_info := "") return bitstring
+in universal charstring dynamic_encoding := "") return bitstring

 The encvalue function encodes a value or template into a bitstring.
 When the actual parameter that is passed to inpar is a template, it shall resolve to a specific value (the same restrictions apply as for the argument of the send statement).
 The returned bitstring represents the encoded value of inpar, however, the TTCN-3 test system need not make any check on its correctness.
 The optional encoding_info parameter is used for passing additional encoding information to the codec and, if it is omitted, no additional information is sent to the codec.

+The optional dynamic_encoding parameter is used for dynamic selection of encode attribute of the inpar value for this single encvalue call.
+The rules for dynamic selection of the encode attribute are described in 27.9.

 In addition to the general error causes in clause 16.1.2, error causes are: